teuben/study7/README.md

 # STUDY7

-These are tools for 'study7'.
+These are some tools for 'study7'.
 This will install self-contained versions of python3, casa (V6 optional), QAC and admit.
 Only tested on Linux.

 ## Branches:

 The master branch of ADMIT is still the classic python2 version that should work with casa 5.x.
 The python3 branch of ADMIT will work with casa 5.x, and is working with a pip installed version of CASA6.
-Very soon an official version of

 ## Installation